How to Count Cards in Blackjack like the MIT Blackjack Team

 Does Card Counting Really Work?

 Counting cards in blackjack definitely work.
 It's been proven both in real casino settings and in experiments.
+While it's not one of the simplest blackjack tips, it's definitely the most effective strategy there is.

 However, the real question is how much you can realistically win.